 - As chemically inert and with significant electrical resistance, sapphire can be used in contact with highly reactive substances such as fluorine plasma

 - Sapphire transmits from the UV up to MWIR wavelengths (0.17-5.5µm) with impressive internal transmittance across the same range (up to 97%).

 - Sapphire is available in random cut, C-cut and fluoresce-free varieties.
 Knight Optical is able to verify the material axis by use of a polarimeter (C-cut shown in the image to the right).

-Sapphire is grown by various methods from seed samples.
-Sapphire can be polished to a high standard, but as it is the second hardest mineral on Earth it must be subject to high forces to get the polish.
-Therefore, windows made from Sapphire must have a thickness to diameter ratio of at least 10:1, that is, greater than 10mm thick for a 100mm diameter disk.
-Sapphire is inert and resistant to attack from most processing environments, such as hydrofluoric acid.
-Sapphire has a melting point over 2000°C with a high thermal conductivity makes it suitable for use in harsh environments.
+Sapphire can be polished to a high standard, but as it is the second hardest mineral on Earth it must be subject to high forces in order for this to be achieved.
+Therefore, highly polished windows made from Sapphire must have a thickness to diameter ratio of at least 10:1, that is, greater than 10mm thick for a 100mm diameter disk.